 - SCK - This is the SPI Clock pin, its an input to the chip

-- SDO - this is the Serial Data Out / Master In Slave Out pin, for data sent from the BMP183 to your processor
+- SDO - this is the Serial Data Out / Microcontroller In Sensor Out pin, for data sent from the BMP183 to your processor

-- SDI - this is the Serial Data In / Master Out Slave In pin, for data sent from your processor to the BME280
+- SDI - this is the Serial Data In / Microcontroller Out Sensor In pin, for data sent from your processor to the BME280

 - CS - this is the Chip Select pin, drop it low to start an SPI transaction.
 Its an input to the chip

 If you want to connect multiple BME280's to one microcontroller, have them share the SDI, SDO and SCK pins.
 Then assign each one a unique CS pin.